Er-luffy-D/SwiggyProject/Readme.md

 - Best Practice LOAD -> RENDER -> API/Functions -> RENDER

 - Use shimmer ui (fake cards when data is not fetched for render)

+- Whenever a state variable update , react triggers a reconciliation cycle (re-renders the component)